-I’ve decided that 2019 is going to be all about staying focused, prioritizing, eliminating the negative, decluttering and detoxifying.
+I’ve decided that this year is going to be all about staying focused, prioritizing goals, eliminating the negative, decluttering and detoxifying.
 This includes detoxing my digital life.
-I find, that I’m well certain you do, that I am inundated in a digital delirium of apps, folders, files, messages, downloads, plug ins, bookmarks, links, notifications and emails that I haven’t gotten to, won’t ever get to and just need to clear the heck out of the way.
-But hey, I totally get it!
-We live in the age of FOMO and it’s difficult to not want to try and hoard everything little piece of knowledge away like a greedy little hamster.
+In this day of mega information, we are inundated in a digital delirium of apps, folders, files, messages, downloads, plug ins, bookmarks, links, notifications and emails that are piling up and filling up our devices with material that we just may never get to.
+Living in the age of FOMO it’s difficult to not want to try and hoard everything little piece of knowledge away like a greedy little hamster.
 Here’s 11 methods and ways that can help you get organized and detox your digital life.

-I’ve come to the realization that this is completely impossible.
-Nor do I want to do it any longer.
+I’ve come to the realization that this is not completely impossible.
 And, you know what?
-It’s not good for my mental health, sustainability or business either.
+It’s good for your mental health, sustainability and business too!

-Yes, 2018 has made me realize that I need to hunker down and focus on what I need to do and the best way to sharpen my skills around what I want to accomplish is by getting rid of a whole bunch of crap.
-Being a Jill of all trades after is not going to get the job done.
-Perhaps you feel the same way?
-After all with the plethora of choices out there it’s so easy to get side-winded.
+Yes, the beginning of this year has made me realize that I need to hunker down and focus on what I need to do and the best way to sharpen my skills around what I want to accomplish is by getting rid of a whole bunch of digital crap.

 Clearing aside what’s not truly relevant, getting organized, and avoiding getting distracted and detoxing yourself from time wasters is the first step to conquering your goals.

-Here are 11 great tips on how to detox your digital life for 2019:
+Here are 11 great tips on how to detox your digital life this year

 If you open your laptop and the first thing you see is a random scattering of 100 or so different documents and pictures sitting right there disorganized on your desktop, it’s time to make a change.